propublica/sunlight-congress/index.md

 ### Status endpoint

-If you wish to check the status of the API, visit the root:
+If you wish to check the status of the API, [visit the root](https://congress.api.sunlightfoundation.com) (no API key required):

 {% highlight bash %}
 https://congress.api.sunlightfoundation.com